kocheck/Lazy-Export/README.md

 There are two ways to trigger your export settings to be applied.
 The first is a window giving you UI access to run the plugin commands.
 (Set Platform, Apply Settings, Clear Settings)
 The second is via the plugin menu; this makes the actions searchable in Figma with the `⌘+/` command.

+## Plugin Development Tips

+### Tip 1:

+to see the list of available JavaScript/Browser APIs on the main thread, run `console.log(this)` as the first line of your plugin.

 ## Built with Figsvelte

 A boilerplate for creating Figma plugins using Svelte.